odoo-dev/odoo/doc/howtos/rdtraining/04_basicmodel.rst

 **Reference**: the documentation related to this topic can be found in :ref:`reference/fields/automatic`.

-As noticed previously, extra fields were added to the table ``estate_property``.
+As you may have noticed, your model has a few fields you never defined.
 Odoo creates a few fields in all models\ [#autofields]_.
-These fields are managed by the system and shouldn't be written to.
+These fields are managed by the system and can't be written to.
 They can be read if useful or necessary:

 :attr:`~odoo.fields.Model.id` (:class:`~odoo.fields.Id`)